grafana/loki/docs/sources/shared/configuration.md

   # CLI flag: -ingester-rf1.chunk-target-size
   [chunk_target_size: <int> | default = 1572864]

-  # The algorithm to use for compressing chunk. (none, gzip, lz4-64k, snappy,
-  # lz4-256k, lz4-1M, lz4, flate, zstd)
-  # CLI flag: -ingester-rf1.chunk-encoding
-  [chunk_encoding: <string> | default = "gzip"]

   # The maximum duration of a timeseries chunk in memory.
 If a timeseries runs
   # for longer than this, the current chunk will be flushed to the store and a
   # new chunk created.
   # CLI flag: -ingester-rf1.max-chunk-age
   [max_chunk_age: <duration> | default = 2h]

-  # Forget about ingesters having heartbeat timestamps older than
-  # `ring.kvstore.heartbeat_timeout`.
-This is equivalent to clicking on the
-  # `/ring` `forget` button in the UI: the ingester is removed from the ring.
-  # This is a useful setting when you are sure that an unhealthy node won't
-  # return.
-An example is when not using stateful sets or the equivalent.
-Use
-  # `memberlist.rejoin_interval` > 0 to handle network partition cases when
-  # using a memberlist.
-  # CLI flag: -ingester-rf1.autoforget-unhealthy
-  [autoforget_unhealthy: <boolean> | default = false]

   # The maximum number of errors a stream will report to the user when a push
   # fails.
 0 to make unlimited.